agonzalezro/polo/README.md

 -------------

-For now I am not providing binaries, you will need to compile it yourself, but you can use ``build.sh``:
+For now I am not providing binaries, you will need to compile it yourself, but you can use the ``Makefile`` included:

+    $ make

+It will generate the file ``bin/polo``:

-    $ rm bin/polo;./build.sh;bin/polo -help
+    $ bin/polo -help
     Usage of bin/polo:
       -config="config.json": the settings file to create your site.
       -input=".": path to your articles source files.
       -output=".": path where you want to creat the html files.

 If you want try it with the examples:

-    $ bin/polo -input examples -output /tmp
+    $ rm /tmp/db.sqlite;bin/polo -input examples -output /tmp
     $ cd /tmp
     $ python -m SimpleHTTPServer

+**Note**: the ``rm /tmp/db.sqlite`` is because of a bug.
+I can not run the database in memory yet, so, you will need to manually delete this file.

 And now, you can go to http://localhost:8000 and see your generated blog.